john-343/n-body-3d-newtonian-iterator/README.md

 F = G \frac{m_1 m_2}{r^2}
 \]

-Each body experiences the net gravitational force from all other bodies in the system.

-No relativistic effects, dark matter models, or cosmological expansion terms are included.

----

-## 🧮 Numerical Method

-The system is solved using **explicit Euler integration**:
+Each body interacts with each other body pair-wise.
+The system is solved using explicit Euler integration:

 - Velocity update:
   v(t + dt) = v(t) + a(t) · dt